How to Change Your Windows 11 Background

 Solid Color

-For those who prefer a minimalist look, a solid color offers a clean alternative.
-This choice removes all images, displaying only a single, uniform color.
+A solid color provides a clean alternative for minimalist desktop setups.
+This choice removes all imagery, displaying a single, uniform color.

 - How to do it: Select "Solid color" from the "Personalize your background" dropdown.
 Then, click the color box to choose a color.
 You can pick from the default colors or click "Custom color" to choose any shade you want.